gansik/django-rest-blog/README.md

 # django-rest-blog

-django-rest-blog is a test application for demonstrate knowledge in the [Django framework](https://www.djangoproject.com/).
+django-rest-blog is a test application for demonstrate knowledge in the [Django framework](https://www.djangoproject.com/) and [Django REST framework](http://www.django-rest-framework.org/).

 ## Installation